BigBBazz/portfolio/project2.md

 ### Design Phase

 Remix was used to build the portfolio website and Netlify was used for hosting.
-The Remix template from Netlify automatically creates everything you need to deploy to Netlify — including a pre-configured netlify.toml file with typical build settings.
+The Remix template from Netlify automatically created everything needed to deploy to Netlify — including a pre-configured netlify.toml file with typical build settings.
 For more information visit the documentation on Netlify.

 ### Routes